-horizontal distance uncertainty, horizontal position uncertainty and quality of horizontal measurement must not be applied to the spatial type of any geo feature if they are identical to the horizontal distance uncertainty, horizontal position uncertainty and quality of horizontal measurement values of the underlying meta feature.
+horizontal distance uncertainty and quality of horizontal measurement must not be applied to the spatial type of any geo feature if they are identical to the horizontal distance uncertainty and quality of horizontal measurement values of the underlying meta feature. horizontal position uncertainty must not be applied to the spatial type of any geo feature if it is identical to the horizontal position uncertainty value(s) of the underlying meta feature, except for Sounding features; and Obstruction, Underwater/Awash Rock and Wreck features of type point (see clauses 3.7.1.3, 11.3 and 13.4-7).